gpitton/canvas-plot/README.md

 This is a work-in-progress, experimental library that I built mainly for teaching myself scheme and web technology.

-The goal of this library is to provide a way to plot data on the browser, from Racket.
+The purpose of this library is to provide a way to plot data on the browser, from Racket.

 As an example, the following scheme code:
 ```scheme